 (a) given to the person personally; or

+(b) sent by post addressed to the person at —

+(i) if the person has specified a place where the person’s mail be directed — the specified place; or

-(b) sent by post addressed to the person at the person’s last known place of residence, employment or business.
+(ii) if the person has not specified an address — the person’s last known place of residence, employment or business;

+or

+(c) if the long-stay tenant and park operator agree or in other circumstances specified in the regulations — given or sent by electronic means in accordance with the regulations.

 (2) The park operator may give a document to a long-stay tenant for the purposes of the long-stay agreement by giving it to —

 (a) a person who is apparently 17 years of age or older and who is apparently residing on the agreed premises; or

-(b) the person who ordinarily pays rent under the agreement.
+(b) the person who ordinarily pays rent under the long-stay agreement.

-(3) If it is not practicable to give a document to a person personally, and the person’s address is unknown, the document is to be treated as having been given to the person if a copy of the document is published in a daily newspaper circulating throughout Western Australia.
+(3) If a document that is required or permitted to be given to a person under this Act cannot be given under subsection (1), the document is taken to have been given to the person if —

+(a) a copy of the document is published in a daily newspaper circulating throughout all, or most of, the State; or

+(b) if the State Administrative Tribunal or court is hearing a proceeding under this Act —

+(i) the tribunal or court orders an alternative manner of giving the document; and

+(ii) the document is given in that manner;

+or

+(c) the document is made publicly available in the manner prescribed for this paragraph, including making the document available on a website.

 (4) If there are 2 or more park operators or 2 or more long-stay tenants who are parties to a long-stay agreement, the document may be given to the park operators or the tenants for the purposes of the long-stay agreement by giving it to any one of them.

-92. Terms on which ADI holds security bond amounts

-A security bond amount paid into an ADI account is to be held by the ADI on the following terms —

-(a) interest at a rate not less than the prescribed rate accrues on the amount for the period during which the amount is held;

-(b) the ADI must pay an amount equal to the amount of interest accrued at the prescribed rate into the Rental Accommodation Account in accordance with the regulations;

-(c) if interest accrues on the amount at a higher rate than the prescribed rate, the ADI must pay the difference between the amount of interest accrued at the prescribed rate and the amount of interest accrued at the higher rate to the long-stay tenant in accordance with the regulations;

-(d) the ADI may deduct from an amount paid under paragraph (b) or (c) an amount not exceeding the prescribed fee;

-(e) the security bond amount must be paid out in accordance with the regulations.

-[Section 92 amended: No. 60 of 2011 s.
-108.]
+[Section 91 amended: No. 28 of 2020 s.
+77.]